-Since inception, the MPS Society has become a world-leading patient organisation within rare diseases and we have actively encouraged and supported collaborative initiatives and partnership working.
-We played a leading role in establishing the UK Lysosomal Storage Diseases Patient Organisation Collaborative, a patient organisation representing those affected by lysosomal storage diseases, including MPS diseases.
+Since its inception, the MPS Society has become a world-leading patient organisation within rare diseases and we have actively encouraged and supported collaborative initiatives and partnership working.
+We played a leading role in establishing the UK Lysosomal Storage Diseases Patient Organisation Collaborative (the LSD Collaborative), a patient organisation representing those affected by lysosomal storage diseases, including MPS diseases.

-The group is made up of representatives from seven other organisations:
+The group is made up of representatives from 10 other organisations:

-In addition, we are a founding member of MPS Europe and the International MPS Network, working to share best practice, improve access to world-class information and trials and fundamentally, building a global community of support.
+In addition, we are a founding member of MPS Europe (established November 2017) and the International MPS Network, working to share best practices, improve access to world-class information and trials and fundamentally, building a global community of support.

 The latest job vacancy for Managing Director of MPS Europe is open for applications.

 The MPS Society has an excellent relationship with the UK Lysosomal Storage Diseases (LSD) Specialist Centres in London, Birmingham, Cambridge and Manchester, working closely with clinicians, healthcare professionals and researchers.
-Visit the clinics page more for a list of the specialist centres.
+Our current specialised centres were commissioned by NHS’s Highly Specialised Services in 2005.
+Visit the clinics' page more for a list of the specialist centres.